 Note: Using adopted storage on the NVIDIA SHIELD for server data will not be as reliable as it’s own local storage.
 Degraded performance can be expected where the transcoder is starved for memory, causing a “Weak Signal” warning when using Live TV.
-Changing the transcoding folder to a faster attached drive (such as the USB 3.0 hard drive) may help.
+Changing the transcoding folder to a faster attached drive (such as a USB 3.0 drive) may help.

 Related Page: Media Storage Options for NVIDIA SHIELD

 Related Page: SHIELD Android TV – How to Increase your Storage with Android Marshmallow

 Related Page: Understanding Adoptive Storage in Android 6 (Marshmallow)